Indian cuisine: Delhi

 Delhi was once the capital of the Mughal empire, and it became the birthplace of Mughlai cuisine.
 Delhi is noted for its street food.
 The Paranthewali Gali in Chandani Chowk is just one of the culinary landmarks for stuffed flatbread (parathas).

 Delhi has people from different parts of India, thus the city has different types of food traditions; its cuisine is influenced by the various cultures.
 Punjabi cuisine is common, due to the dominance of Punjabi communities.

 Delhi cuisine is actually an amalgam of different Indian cuisines modified in unique ways.
 This is apparent in the different types of street food available.
 Kababs, kachauri, chaat, Indian sweets, Indian ice cream (commonly called kulfi), and even Western food items like sandwiches and patties, are prepared in a style unique to Delhi and are quite popular.

 Goa

 The area has a tropical climate, which means the spices and flavours are intense.
 Use of kokum is a distinct feature of the region's cuisine.

 Goan cuisine is mostly seafood and meat-based; the staple foods are rice and fish.
 Kingfish (vison or visvan) is the most common delicacy, and others include pomfret, shark, tuna, and mackerel; these are often served with coconut milk.
 Shellfish, including crabs, prawns, tiger prawns, lobster, squid, and mussels, are commonly eaten.

 The cuisine of Goa is influenced by its Hindu origins, 400 years of Portuguese colonialism, and modern techniques.

 Bread, introduced by the Portuguese, is very popular, and is an important part of the Goan breakfast, most frequently in the form of toast.

-Tourism in the area adds an international aspect, hence vegetarianism has become quite favored.